62: Total lives saved by Civil Air Patrol so far in fiscal year 2021, as credited by the Air Force Rescue Coordination Center.

 Dutchess County Nighthawks

 Through its Cadet Program, Civil Air Patrol has been transforming youth into responsible citizens since 1942.
-The Dutchess County Cadet Squadron (NY-159), also known as the Dutchess County Nighthawks, is home to a very vibrant and active cadet program for youth, aged 12 through 20, with Senior members and parents that work hard to bring the best to our cadets.
+The Dutchess County Cadet Squadron (NY-159), also known as the Dutchess County Nighthawks, is home to a very vibrant and active cadet program for youth, aged 12 through 20, with Officers and parents that work hard to bring the best to our cadets.

 For more information on what the CAP Cadet Program is all about take a look at Who We Are and What We Do.